cancergenetrust/cgtd/cgtd/README.md

 Note: The only dependencies for the following is make and docker.

-Initialize the ipfs data store in data/  and generate a default configuration and public/private key pair in data/ipfs/config:
+Start the ipfs server and store in data/ and generate a default configuration and public/private key pair in data/config:

-    make init ipfs
+    make ipfs

 Reset the steward's index to no submissions, no peers, and a domain of cgt.lorem.edu: